INDEPENDENT PURCHASING COOPERATIVE

 D. Prospective and Actual Subway® Franchisees.
 IPC collects and uses Personal Information from prospective and actual Subway® Franchisees in order to provide services to them.
 IPC may collect this information from the Subway® Franchisees directly or IPC may receive it from the Co-op Group, the Subway® Group, the FAF Group, or other sources.
 IPC may use a prospective or actual Subway® Franchisee’s Personal Information to respond to incoming service and support requests from such Franchisee, to communicate with such Franchisee regarding such Franchisee’s account(s), to calculate, determine, and distribute such Franchisee’s patronage dividend check, to collect Franchisee feedback, to conduct Franchisee satisfaction surveys, to offer promotions to such Franchisee, and to send other service informational mailings.
 IPC may also provide a Subway® Franchisee’s Personal Information to a courier or freight forwarder in order to fulfil any order placed by such Franchisee.

 E. Prospective Subway® Restaurant Employees.
 IPC collects and uses Personal Information from prospective Subway® Restaurant employees for the purpose of enabling them to be considered for employment at Subway® Restaurants of their choosing.
-This information includes name, address, home or mobile telephone number, email address, SSN/I.N., employment history, other employment-related information, and personal references.
+This information includes name, address, home or mobile telephone number, email address, education history, employment history, other employment-related information, and personal references.
 IPC shares this information with Subway® Franchisees selected by the user for the purpose of enabling the user to be considered for employment at Subway® Restaurants.
 IPC may also share this information with third party service providers, such as credit agencies, in order to perform background checks on the user in connection with his/her application for employment at Subway® Restaurants.

 F. Customers of Subway® Restaurants.
 IPC collects and uses Personal Information from Subway® Restaurant customers in order to provide services to such customers.
 Personal Information collected from Subway® Restaurant customers includes Subway® Card and PIN numbers, and credit card information (for purchases of goods and services), products and services offered and purchased, enquiries and feedback.